apache/cassandra-java-driver/manual/mapper/mapper/README.md

 * additionally, if the target element is a table, the primary key must be [properly annotated](../entities/#primary-key-columns) in the entity.

-If any of those steps fails, an `IllegalArgumentException` is thrown.
+If any of those steps fails, a warning is logged.

 Schema validation adds a small startup overhead, so once your application is stable you may want to disable it: